This lesson is still being designed and assembled (Pre-Alpha version)

 Overview of Deep Learning

 Deep neural networks consist of multiple layers of interconnected nodes, each building upon the previous layer to refine and optimize the resulting prediction or categorization.
-This progression of computations through the network is called forward propagation.
+Over time, the algorithm becomes gradually more accurate.
 The input and output layers of a deep neural network are called visible layers.
 The input layer is where the deep learning model ingests the data for processing, and the output layer is where the final prediction or classification is made.
+Layers between the input and output layers are called hidden layers.
+Feature extraction and learning are automated within these layers.

 The figure below is an example of a deep learning network.